 There are four types of plans that you will be able to qualify for depending on your health.

 Level: This plan type offers no waiting period options and will have the lowest prices.
-Level is reserved for the healthiest of applicants, but some providers will take on specific medical conditions like diabetes or morbid obesity.
+Level is reserved for seniors with a healthy medical history, but some providers will take on specific medical conditions like diabetes or obesity.

 Graded: This product has a two-year waiting period that typically has a progressive payout schedule within years one and two.
 Graded offers midpoint premium prices.
-If you have had a more serious medical condition, like recent heart surgery, this plan could be your best option.
+If you have a more serious medical condition, this plan could be your best option.

 Modified: This plan has a two-year waiting period.
 If you were to pass away in the first two years, your beneficiary would receive all the premiums paid plus 10 percent interest given to them.
 This product type is not recommended due to the high premium prices in correlation with the underwriting standards.

 Guaranteed Issue: This plan asks no medical questions and approves every applicant.
-To offset this risk, there is a two-year waiting period in which if the policyholder passes away during the first two years the beneficiary will receive all premiums paid plus 10 percent interest.
+There is a two-year waiting period that offsets the risk life insurance company.
+If the policyholder passes away during the waiting period, the beneficiary will receive all premiums paid plus 10 percent interest.
 A guaranteed issue plan could be your best option if you have a chronic or terminal illness.

 Do The Math

-To make sure this product is right for your specific financial situation all that is needed a calculator and a little basic math.
+To make sure burial insurance policies are worth it for your specific financial situation, all that is needed a calculator and a little basic math.

 The average life expectancy in the United States is 78.7 years old.